vdt-git/Data-Privacy-Statement/data-privacy-statement-en.md

 *April 2020 Version 1.0*

 ### Web analysis service Matomo
-Our website uses Matomo, an open source software for statistical analysis of user access.
+Our websites use Matomo, an open source software for statistical analysis of user access.
 It is not possible to infer a specific person because your IP address is anonymized immediately after processing and before it is saved.
 We host Matomo ourselves.
 An external service provider is not involved.

 Matomo is used for the purpose of improving the quality of our website and its content.
 This tells us how the website is being used and enables us to continuously optimize our offer.